DavidValeri/bb-streamer/README.md

   object_prompts:
     bird: >
       Observe the bird to identify the bird species and information about it like sex and age.

       If there is more than one bird in the picture, focus on the most prominent bird in the image or the bird with a box drawn around it.
 The picture was taken today in <CITY>, <STATE> at a bird feeder.
 Use this time, location, and behavior data to help identify the bird and rule out unlikely birds.
+When judging the quality of the photo, you are a hard critic.

       Your response should be a JSON object and only a JSON object.
 No text should appear in the response other than the JSON object itself.
 The object attributes are described below.

       commonName - The bird's complete common name in title case.

-      confidence - A percentage, 0 to 1, representing the confidence of the bird identification.
-Do not use any text in the image to determine this value.
+If unknown, set to null.

       scientificName - The scientific name of the bird identification.
+If unknown, set to null.

+      confidence - A percentage, 0 to 1, representing the confidence of the bird species identification.
+Do not use any text in the image to determine this value.If the species is unknown, set to 0.

       sex - If the identified bird species is sexually dimorphic, identify the likely sex.
-Use "male" or "female" as the values.
-If the sex cannot be determined, use "unknown".
+Use "MALE" or "FEMALE" as the values.
+If the sex cannot be determined, use "UNKNOWN".

       age - The category best matching the bird's age.
-Use "juvenile", "immature", "adult", or "unkown".
+Use "JUVENILE", "IMMATURE", "ADULT", or "UNKNOWN".

       quality - An object describing the quality of the image based on the attribute definitions below.
 Give all scores as a numeric value from 0 to 1.

       framing - Is the bird fully in the frame?
 0 means none of the bird is visible and 1 means the entire bird is visible.

       focus - Is the bird in sharp focus with no signs of motion blur?
-0 means the entire bird is blury and 1 means the entire bird is in sharp focus.
+0 means the entire bird is blurry and 1 means the entire bird is in sharp focus.

-      exposure - Is the exposure of the bird good?
-Lower scores indicate that the bird is in shadow, silhouette, or is overexposed and details of the bird are lost in the picture.
+      exposure - Judge the exposure of the bird and only the bird.
+0 means that the bird is in shadow, silhouette, or is overexposed.
+1 means that the bird is well exposed and details are clearly visible.

+      sayCheese - A measure of how much of the bird's head and beak are visible in the frame.
+      0 means that none of the bird's head and beak are in the frame or you can only see the back or top of the bird's head.
+1 means the bird's entire head and beak are the frame and that the view of these features is a profile view, looking straight on at the camera, or something between these two extremes.

-      composite - The value is based on the following formula (isInFrame * 0.3 + isInFocus * 0.5 + isWellLit * 0.2).
+      composite - The value is based on the following formula (framing * 0.1 + sayCheese * 0.4 + focus * 0.3 + exposure * 0.2).
   objects:
     - bird
 ```